Options

 attribute indicates whether the parser should exit the parsing loop after returning from a parsing callback.

-When setting this attribute, the requirements of all options specified up to the current argument will be verified.
-Hence, you should make it clear in the help message that any options required by the affected one must be specified before it.
+When setting this attribute, the requirements of all options supplied up to the current argument will be verified.
+Hence, you should make it clear in the help message that any options required by the affected one must be supplied either before it or through the environment.

-All non-niladic options share a set of attributes, which are described below.
+Non-niladic options and subcommands share a set of attributes, which are described below.

 Example value